AstroLive8333/Game-Hub/README.md

 # Game Hub

-I'm putting a lot of games into one central hub for anyone to download and play The central hub hopefully will be a page rather than looking through files
+I'm putting a lot of games into one central hub for anyone to download and play The central hub will be a website, but I'm pretty sure you can download it and doubleclick mainpage.html